joshuawins99/Reference-FPGA-System-Lite/README.md

 ```bash
 python3 generate_cpu_instance.py
 ```
 An example instantiation of the module is as follows.
-The package name will be {folder name}_package and the top level instantiation will be {folder name}_top:
+The package name will be {folder name}_package, the top level instantiation will be {folder name}_top, and the interface will be {folder name}_bus_rv32:
 ```Verilog
 import cpu_test_package::*;
 module ref_fpga_sys_lite_top_example (